 Diversity: community, responsibility, respect

 Children will develop a strong sense of themselves within our diverse local community, taking pride in themselves, benefitting from the rich cultural and ethnic mix both in the school and in the locality, and siting this within a wider national and international context.
 Our broad curriculum ensure that children learn to celebrate similarities and differences, appreciate other people’s points of view and empathise with different cultures and religions in and out of school.
 Respect for the environment and an ethical responsibility will also be developed so that pupils have a sound sense of themselves, their place and their responsibility to the world in which we live.

 Knowledge: vocabulary, opportunities, lifelong possibilities

 Knowledge within our school’s curriculum is a key priority so that children learn the considerable value that knowledge has in our lives.
 We help children develop a thirst for knowledge and provide opportunities for children to identify their personal interests through a range of different experiences and encourage a lifelong love of learning.
 Knowledge of the world we live in locally, nationally and worldwide is carefully planned into our curriculum to allow all pupils to achieve broad and deep subject expertise.
 We ensure that knowledge is revisited and remembered in detail, new knowledge builds upon existing knowledge and children can apply their knowledge and make links between curriculum areas.
 Providing a word-rich environment throughout the curriculum, driven by high-quality texts and books, is prioritised to reinforce subject-specific vocabulary and address the national ‘vocabulary gap’.

-For further information about our school curriculum, please see your child’s class teacher in the first instance, Mrs Smith (Assistant Headteacher) or Mrs Pinguenet (Deputy Head Teacher).
+For further information about our school curriculum, please see your child’s class teacher in the first instance, Mrs Smith (Deputy Head teacher) or Mrs Pinguenet (Deputy Head teacher).
 You may also wish to keep up to date with what is going on in school by following us on Twitter @Tower_Road.